 - Get Involved

 The scenic Ten Mile Beach Trail, also referred to by locals as the MacKerricher Haul Road Trail, is part of an old road used to transport lumber from the Ten Mile River watershed to a mill in Fort Bragg.
-It begins at the Pudding Creek Trestle near downtown Fort Bragg and ends at Ten Mile River (so named because it is located 10 miles north of the Noyo River).
-It hugs the Pacific coastline, traveling across a unique and environmentally sensitive sand dune area.
+It hugs the Pacific coastline, traveling across a unique and environmentally sensitive sand dune area from the Pudding Creek Trestle near downtown Fort Bragg to Ward Avenue, north of Cleone.
+The trail once continued to Ten Mile River (so named because it is located 10 miles north of the Noyo River), but erosion closed this stretch in 2014.

 Be sure to bring binoculars for whale and seal watching; this stretch is one of the largest uninterrupted whale-watching spots on the western coast.
 Pacific gray whales can be seen on their migration route from December to April.
 At about 1.5 miles in, you cross Virgin Creek, a great spot to sit and watch the waves and contemplate a coastline that was 3 to 5 miles farther west around 12,000 years ago.

 Continuing north you reach sand, the geological terrain that MacKerricher Park is known for.
 Dune grasses, some native and some invasive, prevent the dunes from shifting too much.
 After about another mile you'll see Lake Cleone, a lovely tidal lagoon filled with a variety of birds.
 There is also a restroom at the lake.
 Some sections of the trail near the lake have eroded away, but a short detour on the adjacent low-stress park road bridges the gap.

 After the detour, the trail continues north along high bluffs, with breathtaking ocean views.
 A short distance ahead, at approximately 3 miles in, is the end of the rideable terrain.
 Turn around and head back, or park your bike and take a longer coastal walk to Ten Mile River.